 In concrete terms, the virtual studio will be located in the Dupuis warehouses in Marcinelle, where the comics were stored until now.
 These warehouses have a size of 3.000 m², but the whole area will not be used at first.
 Indeed, the studio that is planned to be set up at the time of the company’s incorporation should occupy “only” 400 m², which leaves opportunities for the future.
 As part of the post-production activities, KeyWall will also host companies

 partners, including Genval-Les-Dames and Mediares.
 The ideal location of the studios, very accessible and close to important road, rail and airport communication nodes, is another asset that will allow KeyWall to quickly become one of the nerve centers of digital activity in Wallonia and Europe.

-Léon Pérahia and Thibault Baras, the founding fathers of this innovative structure, are supported by five investors: the RTBF and Dupuis, with their shared experience in DreamWall, divide 40% of the company between them .
-Just like with DreamWall, KeyWall will make it possible for their shareholders to use their own very performing tool: no need to outsource!
+Léon Perahia and Thibault Baras, the founding fathers of this innovative structure, are supported by five investors: RTBF and Dupuis, with their joint experience in DreamWall, share 40% of the company equally.
+As is the case with DreamWall, KeyWall will allow these shareholders to have their own high performance tool: no need to outsource!

 In addition, the two regional television stations TéléSambre and RTC Liège hold 5% of the capital.
 In addition to these private companies, there are two public partners, each with a 20% stake, namely Sambrinvest and … Wallimage Entreprises.